temach/reports/INR-Lab-1-Networking-Basics.md

 #### 3. Linux Bridge and NAT Cloud connection

+##### To allow communication between guest and host a virtual bridge is used, nat is used to allow connection to the internet.
+Very easy to setup.

 This appears to be similar to how docker operates (https://www.securitynik.com/2016/12/docker-networking-internals-how-docker_16.html).
-To allow communication between guest and host a virtual bridge is used.
-Nat is used to allow connection to the internet.

 To setup the bridge on the host I followed two in depth articles:
 1. Overview of linux bridging: https://cloudbuilder.in/blogs/2013/12/08/tap-interfaces-linux-bridge/